JZO001/Forge.OpenAI/README.md

-# Forge.OpenAI is a C#.NET client library for OpenAI API, using GPT-3, 3.5 and 4, DALL-E 2, Whisper, etc.
+# Forge.OpenAI is a C#.NET client library for OpenAI API, using GPT-3, 3.5 and 4, DALL-E 2, DALL-E 3, Whisper, etc.
 OpenAI API client library for .NET.
 It supports OpenAI and Azure-OpenAI APIs.
 This library was developed for public usage and it is free to use.
 Supported .NET versions: